 Reading books and book bags

-Our PE day is Thursday.
-PE is taught by Mr Bascombe.
-Children should come to school wearing their PE kits, which they will wear all day.
-Since the children will be wearing their PE shoes all day, they may wear their own, non-uniform, trainers instead of the light weight PE shoes.
+Our PE days are Tuesday and Friday.
+PE is taught by Mr Brognard.
+Children should come to school on their PE days wearing their PE kits, which they will wear all day.
+Since the children will be wearing their PE shoes all day, they should wear trainers instead of light weight PE shoes.
 Please ensure that all PE clothing is clearly labelled.

-Once the children have settled, home learning will be posted on this page in the 'Home learning' section every Friday.
+Once the children have settled, home learning will be posted on this page every Friday in the 'Home learning' section.
 Home learning will provide ideas about how you can consolidate and enhance your child's school learning at home.
 Your child's teacher will let you know when home learning has started.

 Show and tell

 On their show and tell day, children are invited to bring a significant object to school to show to their friends and talk about.
 This is a lovely way of building confidence to speak in front of others.
 Children might like to bring a favourite book or toy, a seasonal object they have found on a walk, such as a pine cone or conker, a significant photograph or a brochure or ticket from a recent outing.